connollerin/authentication_workshop/README.md

 Press the Create button.

-From the resulting OAuth client dialog box, copy the Client ID .
+From the resulting OAuth client dialog box, copy the Client ID, you will use it soon!!
 The Client ID lets your app access enabled Google APIs.

 Ok now we can add google sign in to our website!
 Yay!